EidurK/BigProject/BigProject/README.md

 ### Jar

  - First navigate to the BigProject directory.

    - Next, in your terminal run the command `sh createjar.cmd` to generate a compressed jar file and place it in the current directory.
+- For MacOS or Linux:
- - Finally, in your terminal the command `sh runjar.cmd` to run the jar file
+  - In your terminal the command `sh runjar.cmd` to run the jar file
+ - For Windows:
+   - In your terminal the command `sh runjar.bat` to run the jar file

 ---
 ## Building